react4j/react4j/README.md

 ## TODO

+* Consider enhancing `@ComponentId` so it can be overidden in subclasses and provide if to parent class. i.e. Non-enhanced class can use it similarly to `@ComponentName`
+* Restructure the app in the same way as https://github.com/mobxjs/mobx-react-todomvc and verify  that only the parts of the screen that need to re-render get re-rendered.
 * Move to react16.
   - Consider embedding react-dom-factories in short term, replacing by java factories in long term?
   - Add support for componentDidCatch()